appsmithorg/appsmith-docs/website/docs/write-code/best-practices.md

 ---

 # Best Practices
-Writing clean and performant code is crucial for maintaining codebase quality and ensuring a responsive user experience.
+Writing clean and performant code following the best practices is crucial for maintaining code quality and improving app performance.
 This page provides best practices for writing JavaScript code within Appsmith applications.

 ## Use mutable JS variables